luciferpeter88/pwa/README.md

 ### PWA Installation

-1.  **Visit the Website:** Open a compatible web browser on your phone or desktop and go to the application URL: https://habbit-tracker-zeta.vercel.app/
+1.  **Visit the Website:** Open a web browser on your phone and go to the application URL: https://habbit-tracker-zeta.vercel.app/
 2.  **Install Prompt:** Your browser may automatically offer an option to install the app or add it to your home screen (via a pop-up or address bar icon).
 3.  **Confirm Installation:** Follow the browser's prompt to install the PWA. **The app will then be added to your device like a native application, available to launch directly from your home screen or app list.**